This post was originally published in August 2018, and updated in October 2023.

 Note: if you are using the HTML copy-paste forms, it’s recommended that you update your HTML code for added security, but you will still benefit from the updated Captcha until you update your form code.

-Two-step verification (also known as two-factor authentication) adds an extra security step in your login process.
-As soon as you log in to your Campaign Monitor account with your username and password, an additional code is sent to an authenticator app on your phone that’s required to successfully log in.
-Despite the extra step, we strongly recommend it, as the security benefits are worth it.
+Two-step verification (also known as two-factor authentication) adds an extra security step to your login process.
+Once you log in to your account with your username and password, an additional code is sent to an authenticator app on your phone that’s required to successfully log in.

 Under the GDPR, obtaining permission requires that any processing be done with lawful purpose.
 Of the options outlined by the regulation, permission is best suited to marketers and their subscribers.
 We’ve updated our subscriber-related features to take into account how GDPR has updated the definition and practical application of getting that permission.